MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemType.md

 ```

 ### -Description

-Long text description of the the workitem type.
+Long text description of the the work item type.

 ```yaml
 Type: String